Nisthar/ticket-break-points/README.md

 # ticket-break-points
 Here or da break points that I am using to reverse da ticket.js file for SUPREME

-I use da defalt pretty chrome in dev tools
+I use da default pretty chrome in dev tools

 I hope you can use this meow